evanilukhin/simple_plug_server/posts/aws_circleci.md

 ## Configuring Circle CI

+The main idea is to run tests after each commit for all branches and deploy after changes in the development and master.

 Before you start to configure the pipeline, you will need to prepare the application following this fantastic [getting started](https://circleci.com/docs/2.0/getting-started/#section=getting-started) page.

+### Tests